 Complying with EU Regulation 10/2011 is a mandatory requirement for plastic food contact materials.
-The responsibility for compliance lies with the packaging manufacturer, and any material changes should be re-analysed to demonstrate continued safety.
+The responsibility for compliance lies with the packaging manufacturer, and any material changes should be re-analysed to demonstrate continued compliance.

 Expert support for regulatory compliance

 We can help you demonstrate compliance with food packaging regulations through appropriate testing, and provide expert guidance in submitting your documentation to the relevant regulatory bodies.

 Download a brochure for more information: